OutSystems/docs-support/src/enterprise/licensing/overview/app-object-count.md

 An Application Object (AO) is a measurement of the complexity of the applications you run on the OutSystems platform.
 Each **screen**, **database table**, and **API method** in your apps count as 1 AO.

 ## Details on AO counting for Screens
-* Web pages, email screens, and mobile web screens each count as 1 AO.
+* Web screens, email screens, and mobile web screens each count as 1 AO.
 * Web blocks are components that exist within a screen, so they don't contribute to the AO count.
 * Tabs and pop-up windows in your Reactive web apps are implemented within an existing screen, so they don't contribute to the AO count either.
-* Tabs and pop-up windows created as distinct screens in the designer, such as with traditional web apps, count as 1 AO for each screen.
+* Tabs and pop-up windows created as distinct screens in Service Studio, such as with traditional web apps, count as 1 AO for each screen.
 * Tooltips do not contribute to the AO count.

 ## Details on AO counting for Database Tables